o19s/chorus-opensearch-edition/katas/007_configure_AB_with_TDI.md

 # Kata 006: Configuring an AB test with Team Draft Interleaving
+[Team Draft Interleaving](https://dl.acm.org/doi/abs/10.1145/2806416.2806477) is an algorithm for A/B testing that presents a single result list to each user, with the competing search algorithms both represented in the list.
+This facilitates faster A/B testing, as the user pool is not divided into treatment groups.

+This form of A/B testing requires no external orchestration, front-end modification, nor third-party instrumentation.

+The Search Relevance Workbench provides us with the competing search algorithms, the search configurations for the A and B arms of the test.

+Given the two test arms, the “AB algorithm” submits each search configuration and gathers the result lists for each.
+Next, the TDI algorithm produces a single merged result list.
+The result items will be annotated with the name of the search configuration that produced them.
+UBI events generated from the returned results list have that value included in the event enabling analysis and visualization of the experiment results.

 ## Prerequisites
 _WARNING_  This Kata requires Opensearch 3.1 with the UBI and SRW plugins enabled.